Sharda University Admissions 2025

 To practise NTA Official CUET Mathematics Mock Test (With Solutions) - Click here

-For students to have a proper CUET preparation strategy, they should include two things – CUET Mathematics past years’ papers and CUET mock test papers (Solved and unsolved).
+The students should have a good strategy to prepare for CUET Mathematics 2026 in 1 Month, they should include two things: CUET Mathematics past years’ papers and CUET mock test papers (Solved and unsolved).

 The CUET Maths Practice Book includes these papers only with the relevant Class 12 topics and MCQs.